- This event has passed.

 SPARK 2025 will unite practice excellence, innovation, and federal policy advocacy to advance our sector’s impact and help all families and communities thrive.
 This in-person event will elevate important conversations around our most vexing challenges and showcase insight and expertise from the field.

-This event is designed for leaders who are fueled by a commitment to advance equity and improve the well-being of all people.
+This event is designed for leaders who are fueled by a commitment to improve the well-being of all people.
 Together, we will share inspiration and practical tools for implementing innovative practice, policy, and research.
 Our keynote speakers and breakout sessions will address new insight and promising approaches related to:

 Registration must be received on or before Sept.
-20 to receive the early bird rate.
+26 to receive the early bird rate.
 After that date, regular rates apply.

 Impact Partners and/or Organizations that Have Achieved COA Accreditation